Nayte91/DoctrineBundle/UPGRADE-3.0.md

 ----------------------------------------------

-The `Doctrine\Bundle\DoctrineBundle\DependencyInjection` namespace is now considered internal, and all classes inside it are marked as final.
+The `Doctrine\Bundle\DoctrineBundle\DependencyInjection` namespace is now considered internal, and all classes inside it are marked as final, except for `Doctrine\Bundle\DoctrineBundle\DependencyInjection\Compiler\DoctrineORMMappingsPass`.
-Don't reference any classes from this namespace directly.
+Don't reference any classes from this namespace directly, except the one mentioned earlier.

 `Doctrine\Bundle\DoctrineBundle\EventSubscriber\EventListenerInterface` has been removed
 ----------------------------------------------------------------------------------------